m-peko/SecureBLE/README.md

 ### Android

-For the purpose of this project, Android application is built by using C# and Xamarin.
+For the purpose of this project, Android application is built by using C# and Xamarin Forms.

 #### Android crypto libraries